Learn more about us

 The recipe for our secret sauce

-Organizations can ask the people who are intended to benefit from social change what they think about plans, performance and reports.
-We call this Constituent Voice.
+Organizations can ask the people they intend to benefit what they think about plans, performance, and reports.
+When organizations respond effectively to what they hear, we call this Constituent Voice.

-Constituent Voice is a tool to manage performance rather than a form of evaluation, and used in all our surveys.
-Still, feedback data is an early indicator of change taking place and can be triangulated with other evidence of results (including objective measures and impact evaluations) to enrich your understanding of what is happening now.
+Constituent Voice is a tool to manage performance rather than a form of evaluation.
+Still, feedback data is an early indicator of change taking place and can be triangulated with other evidence of performance and results (including objective measures and impact evaluations) to enrich your understanding of what is happening now.

 It is often predictive of future outcomes.
 In developing the Constituent Voice method, Keystone has drawn from tested customer satisfaction techniques, and has adapted them to the context of development where people’s choice is often limited by the monopolistic position of aid agencies and government service providers.